muskit/advent-of-code-2024/README.md

 # Advent of Code 2024 (C++)
-My attempt to complete (with late start - 2024.12.19) Advent of Code 2024 using C++.
+My attempt to complete (with late start - 2024.12.19) Advent of Code 2024.

+I'll by trying to do this mostly in C++ to to get re-aquainted with the language.